variegated-coffee/open-lcc-board/manufacturing-data/r2c/README.md

 Be careful with the orientation of the debug board FPC connector.
 Pin 1 is indicated on the board.
 When placed correctly on both the Open LCC and Debug board, you should use an FPC cable with *connectors on opposite sides*.
 If for some reason the connector is incorrectly oriented, you'll still be able to use the boards, but you may need an FPC cable with connectors on the *same* side.

+If you have _any_ doubt as to the orientation of the connector, it's a good idea to check for continuity between e.g. the USB D+/D- pins on the main board, and the D+/D- pins of the USB connector of the debug board *before applying power*.
+Applying power with reversed polarity can fry your board.

 Orientations in general are a bit of a pain.
 I recommend checking the "Confirm production files" option on JLCPCB, to be able to verify that the orientations of all the components match the PCB and schematic.

 ## Parts you'll need from other vendors